ktleary/librey-instances/README.md

 ## Librey Instances Viewer

-This script allows you to view Librey instance URLs directly in your terminal.
-It's a convenient tool for quickly accessing a list of Librey instances.
+This script allows you to view active Librey instance URLs directly in your terminal.
+It fetches data from a service that dynamically provides a list of currently active instances, ensuring that the displayed links are up-to-date and functional.
+This tool is particularly useful for quickly accessing and verifying the availability of Librey instances without having to deal with potentially outdated or inactive links.

 ### Prerequisites